Updated: 5 days ago

 The ACoS shouldn’t be higher than your margins.
 If ACoS is equal to your product margin, you are at break even (you are not losing or making money).

 Copy and paste on a Google Sheet all the search terms from the auto campaign that have a profitable ACoS.

 For example, in the image published before, the search term “rainbow glitter polish” gives me an ACoS of 7.30% which is very profitable for me.

 So, I save this keyword for the next step.

 Remember that an auto campaign also generates profitable target ASINs!

 If a search term is not profitable (has an ACoS higher than your margin), add it to your negative keywords.
-If it is an ASIN, add it to the campaign’s negative products.
+If it is an ASIN, add it to the ad group’s negative products.